alvarcarto/url-to-pdf-api/README.md

 * Supports optional `x-api-key` authentication. *(`API_TOKENS` env var)*

 Usage is as simple as https://url-to-pdf-api.herokuapp.com/api/render?url=http://google.com.
 There's also a `POST /api/render` if you prefer to send options in the body.

+**🔍 Why?**

+This microservice is useful when you need to automatically produce PDF files for whatever reason.
+The files could be receipts, weekly reports, invoices, or any content.

+PDFs can be generated in many ways, but one of them is to convert HTML+CSS content to a PDF.
+This API does just that.

 **🚀 Shortcuts:**